Easy Vegetarian Baked Ziti

 Up the veggie content

-This cheesy Baked Ziti can be made ahead of time and freezes beautifully.
+This Easy Vegetarian Baked Ziti can be made ahead of time and freezes beautifully.
 Serve it with your favourite crusty bread and a big green salad or roasted broccolini on the side.
 Make extra and freeze for later!

-Try this Pappardelle with Sausage and Peppers or this Slow Cooker Beef Chili next.
+Try this Easy Pappardelle with Sausage and Peppers or this Slow Cooker Beef Chili next.

 Baked Ziti (Vegetarian). - harvestandnourish.com

-This cheesy baked ziti can be made ahead of time and freezes beautifully.
+This Easy Vegetarian Baked Ziti can be made ahead of time and freezes beautifully.
 Serve it with your favourite crusty bread and a big green salad or roasted broccolini on the side.
 Make extra and freeze for later!

 Course: Main Course